martexcoin/electrum-martexcoin-server/HOWTO.md

-Say hi to the dev crew, other server operators, and fans on irc.freenode.net #electrum-martexcoin and we'll try to congratulate you on supporting the community by running an Electrum-MarteXcoin node.
+Say hi to the dev crew, other server operators, and fans on irc.freenode.net #electrum-martexcoin and we'll try to congratulate you on supporting the community by running an Electrum-LTC node.

-If you're operating a public Electrum-MarteXcoin server please subscribe to the following mailing list: https://groups.google.com/forum/#!forum/electrum-martexcoin-server It'll contain announcements about important updates to Electrum-MarteXcoin server required for a smooth user experience.
+If you're operating a public Electrum-LTC server please subscribe to the following mailing list: https://groups.google.com/forum/#!forum/electrum-martexcoin-server It'll contain announcements about important updates to Electrum-LTC server required for a smooth user experience.